mr-linch/go-tg/README.md

 ## Features
  - Code for Bot API types and methods is generated with embedded official documentation.
  - Support [context.Context](https://pkg.go.dev/context).
- - Separte client and bot framework by packages, use only what you need.
- - API Client and bot framework are strictly separeted, you can use them independently.
+ - API Client and bot framework are strictly separated, you can use them independently.
  - No runtime reflection overhead.
  - Supports Webhook and Polling natively;
- - Handlers, filters, and middlewares are supported.
+ - Handlers, filters, and middleware are supported.